PsyTeachR/ug1-practical/docs/02-programming-basics.md

 You will learn more about how to use the features included in R Studio throughout this course, however, we highly recommend watching [RStudio Essentials 1](https://rstudio.com/resources/webinars/programming-part-1-writing-code-in-rstudio/) from the R Studio team.
 The video lasts ~30 minutes and gives a tour of the main parts of R Studio.

+### Console vs. scripts

+When you first open up R Studio you won't see a script like above, there will just be a single pane on the left, which is the console.
+You can write code in the console to test it out, but it won't save anywhere.
+For this chapter, we'll use the console to show you some simple code examples but moving forward you'll save your code in a script file, and you'll see the extra pane appear.

 ### Functions and arguments

 **Functions** in R execute specific tasks and normally take a number of **arguments** (if you're into linguistics you might want to think as these as verbs that require a subject and an object).
 You can look up all the arguments that a function takes by using the help documentation by using the format `?function`.
 Some arguments are required, and some are optional.
 Optional arguments will often use a default (normally specified in the help documentation) if you do not enter any value.